sam-git/tutorials/notes/eloquent-javascript-2nd-ed.md

 ### Key Events
 The DOM node where a key event originates depends on the element that has focus when the key is pressed.
 Normal nodes cannot have focus (unless you give them a tabindex attribute), but things such as links, buttons, and form fields can.
 We’ll come back to form fields in Chapter 18.
 When nothing in particular has focus, document.body acts as the target node of key events.

+### Mouse Motion
+I should add that a hover effect like this can be much more easily achieved using the CSS pseudoselector :hover, as the next example shows.
+But when your hover effect involves doing something more complicated than changing a style on the target node, you must use the trick with "mouseover" and "mouseout" events.